DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/12-healthcheck.md

 All processes regularly publish a signal to show it is still active.
 This signal is called a heartbeat.
 Heartbeats are received and a summary can be seen stored within the `.hb.hb` table.

 The discovery process can be used to view the heartbeat of all processes (with the exception of the Feed).

-### Cloudwatch Alarms

-In cloudwatch, it may be beneficial to set up an alarm to alert you if a a particular log has been recorded.

-The steps to do this can be found here: [AWS Cloudwatch Alarms.](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Create_alarm_log_group_metric_filter.html)

-You can set an alarm for any possible log output, one that may be helpful in particular is to monitor the logs for an unsuccessful writedown/creation of a changeset.
-At which point this may need to be investigated further.